Skip to main content

 • In some cases, taking the assessment is not beneficial or required.
 Reach out to your neighborhood AAMP teacher to inform them of your desire to opt-out.

-• All students who already qualified for a service do not need to requalify for that service.
-If your student is an AAMP student and you are interested in Magnet full-day services, then follow appeal procedures for consideration.
+If your student is an AAMP student and you are interested in Magnet full day services, then follow appeal procedures for consideration.

 • Students who qualified for GT services in another district should contact the Advanced Academics Supervisor about submitting appropriate documentation to determine eligibility and possible placement.